Inctus/IGF/README.md

 # INC Game Framework

-A game development tool on Roblox.
+A game development tool on Roblox, written in luau.

 INC Game Framework is a tool that simplifies the process of game development on Roblox by significantly reducing and abstracting boilerplate code.
 It enforces a more functional approach to game development.